conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 See hook documentation: https://github.com/conan-io/hooks#github-updater

-## Considerations
+## Considerations for Hooks development

-All those hooks are under development but we would like to encourage everyone, specially in the OSS community, to use them and provide feedback.

 Keep in mind that hooks are quite versatile and can be use as far as python extends, however, it is not recommended to use hooks for task that could compromise the binary compatibility interfering with the package ID generation model.
 Package reproducibility might be also a